Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 , calculates the cophenetic correlation

-coefficient, and can get clusters from the tree if requested by the user.
+coefficient, and optionally retrieves clusters from the tree upon user

-The function implements randomization of the dissimilarity matrix to
+request.
+The function includes a randomization process for the dissimilarity

 is a